 The Brown Act requires that official public notice be posted when a quorum of a legislative body meets.

 The planned tour had been talked about at a public council meeting, Mr. Cline said, and the PCC members had no intention of trying to hide the information.

 He said the consortium will discuss the issue at its July 23 meeting.
 Members also will try to tackle a "broader challenge" that they face as members of a multi-city coalition of elected officials: When they meet on matters other than high-speed rail, representing their own jurisdictions, and a majority of them happen to attend the same meeting, is there a legal requirement to post a public notice in advance?

 "It's really blurry now," Mayor Cline said.
 "We need to review it (to set a policy) for the PCC to make sure we tighten it up."

 Another problem for the group is that there is no official staff member to take care of administrative details and tasks.
-Because Mr. Cline is the chair at this point, Menlo Park's city clerk sends out agendas, and staff members from other towns might take care of other tasks on a rotating basis.
+Because Mr. Cline is the PCC's chairman at this point, Menlo Park's city clerk sends out agendas, and staff members from other towns might take care of other tasks on a rotating basis.
 But there's no one providing the more complicated administrative support typically given to elective bodies, he said.